cabrerac/semi-automatic-literature-survey/README.md

 - **Error Recovery**: SaLS automatically detects configuration issues and provides recovery suggestions
 - Check error messages for specific guidance and automatic fallbacks

-A description of the semi-automatic methodology applied in a survey can be found in the paper ["Real-world Machine Learning Systems: A survey from a Data-Oriented Architecture Perspective"](https://arxiv.org/abs/2302.04810) [4].
+A description of the semi-automatic methodology applied in a survey can be found in the paper ["Machine Learning Systems: A Survey from a Data-Oriented Perspective"](https://dl.acm.org/doi/10.1145/3769292) [4].
 Another paper using this tool is [The Systems Engineering Approach in Times of Large Language Models](https://scholarspace.manoa.hawaii.edu/items/ccd98c8b-bb61-4a86-9cd4-4719078d028f)[5].

 # Query syntax